-Sharon Pappas, a nurse for 44 years who currently works as a chief nurse executive at Emory Healthcare, finds a similar path to happiness in her profession.
+Sharon Pappas, a nurse for more than 40 years who currently works as a chief nurse executive at Emory Healthcare, finds a similar path to happiness in her profession.

 "I have always found that such a key to happiness in nursing to me was the people on my team," she said.
 They serve as partners and share values and a common purpose.

 "You can celebrate together, you can cry together," Pappas added.